Mesa, AZ 85213

 - Giving the surviving spouse or other beneficiary of a lifetime trust a general power of appointment will cause estate inclusion of the remaining trust assets at death, thereby resulting in a stepped-up basis.

 - Giving a trust protector or advisor the ability to add a general power of appointment to cause estate inclusion at the beneficiary’s death takes a wait-and-see approach to basis planning.

 - Decanting an existing irrevocable trust that does not include basis planning into a new trust that does is an option in some states.

 - Swapping low basis assets held in a defective grantor trust for cash or other high-basis assets will bring the low basis assets back into the grantor’s estate.

 Planning Tip: For many married couples whose estates are not taxable, AB Trust Planning will cause more harm than good.
 For example, if a couple has been married for 50 years, they want to leave their estate to their children, and they are not particularly worried about the surviving spouse remarrying, an AB Trust plan will have two detrimental effects: (1) the deceased spouse’s assets will be unnecessarily tied up inside of a discretionary trust, and (2) the assets remaining in the trust when the surviving spouse dies will not receive a second stepped-up basis.
 On the other hand, a couple in a second or later marriage may prefer the benefits of a discretionary trust – providing for the surviving spouse but insuring that what is left goes to the deceased spouse’s heirs – but still want the deceased spouse’s heirs to receive a stepped-up basis.
 Alternatively, either couple could live in a state that collects a state estate tax which makes AB Trust Planning a necessity.
-This is why basis planning has become so important and must be included in all estate planning discussions.
+According to probate attorney The Woodlands TX, this is why basis planning has become so important and must be included in all estate planning discussions.